ajktown/docs/dev_consistency/diagrams/on-get-rituals.md

 RitualGroupDomain will smartly create a new default ritual if the user does not have any rituals yet.

+## GetRitualsQueryDTO

+### isArchived: boolean
+  - If true, it will return only archived action groups
+  - If false, it will return only non-archived action groups
+  - If undefined, it will return all action groups whether archived or not

 ## Diagram
 ```mermaid